grig23/primetime.en/help/digital-rights-management/protected-streaming/understanding-deployment/set-drm-license-server-config/drm-global-configuration-file.md

 ---
 description: The flashaccess-global.xml configuration file includes settings that apply to all tenants of the license server.
-seo-description: The flashaccess-global.xml configuration file includes settings that apply to all tenants of the license server.
-seo-title: Global configuration file
 title: Global configuration file
-uuid: 294d6cff-be07-4b4b-8aa6-943044a1c56f
 ---

 # Global configuration file{#global-configuration-file}